gbezyuk/logux-sync/README.md

 ### Client and Server

-The only difference between `Client` and `Server` is that client will send `connect`, when connection will be started.
+The only difference between `ClientSync` and `ServerSync` is that client will send `connect`, when connection will be started.
 Server will destroy itself, when connection will be closed.